🇨🇦

 Quebec Cuisine

-Quebec's French-influenced cuisine treats butter, cream, and cheese as default cooking ingredients, not optional additions.
+Quebec's French-influenced cuisine treats butter, cream, and cheese as default cooking ingredients rather than optional additions.
 Butter goes onto vegetables, bread, and toast without announcement.
 Cream appears in soups, sauces, and mashed potato as a baseline.
-Cheese arrives as an unlisted garnish.
-In Quebec City and traditional Quebecois restaurants, state your requirement comprehensively upfront: no butter, no cream, no cheese — not simply "dairy-free."
+In Quebec City and traditional Québecois restaurants, state your requirement comprehensively upfront and list each item separately.
 Montréal's independent restaurant scene is considerably more vegan-aware and easier to navigate.

 🏨